woodrowbarlow/stop-hb805/_posts/2025-07-30-veto-overturned.md

 [Rep. Brockman](https://www.ncleg.gov/Members/Biography/H/691) (Guilford) piled on too.
 Brockman voted in favor of [SB 416](https://www.ncleg.gov/Legislation/Votes/RollCallVoteTranscript/2025/H/588) and [SB 254](https://www.ncleg.gov/Legislation/Votes/RollCallVoteTranscript/2025/H/590).

-Here is my attempt to summarize each bill that was overturned yesterday.
+Here is my attempt to summarize each bill that was made law yesterday.
 I'm focused on being concise, and some nuance may get lost.
 Please take each with a grain of salt, and click through to read more.

 * [SB 266](https://www.ncleg.gov/Sessions/2025/Bills/Senate/PDF/S266v7.pdf): Allows duke energy to raise rates if they incur unexpected costs while upgrading the grid.
 * [SB 416](https://www.ncleg.gov/Sessions/2025/Bills/Senate/PDF/S416v6.pdf): Prohibits public agencies from collecting or distributing information about individuals' nonprofit donations, including political contributions.